konfuzio-ai/konfuzio-sdk/docs/web/Normalization_doc_v0.2.md

 Konfuzio also handles percentage numbers of different formats and brings them into a machine-readable one.
 Percentage expressions are not displayed in the classic percentage format with the percentage sign %.
 The decimal number format without the percentage sign is used, but with a dot as a decimal separator and 4 decimal places.

 **To give you specific examples with the outputs down below in the table::**
-1) Digits that are separated by commas with two decimal places will be easily converted into a uniform format, either with or without the percentage sign in its original format.
+1) Digits that are separated by commas with two decimal places will be easily converted into a uniform format, either with or without the percentage sign in its original format:
 e.g.: 12,34
 e.g.: 12,34 %
 e.g.: 434,27%